wilson/squeeze/README.md

 ## Development

-This project requires Python 3.11 or higher.
+This project requires Python 3.11 or higher and has the following dependencies:
+- tomli-w: For TOML file handling
+- rich: For enhanced terminal UI in live status mode

 ### Platform-Specific Notes